cyril279/cyril279.github.io/hardware/cutter.md

 ## Create the container
 & build/isntall inkcut

-### Create container ini file/entry
+### Create distrobox.ini file/entry
-I create my `distrobox.ini` at `~/distrobox`,
+I prefer to use `~/distrobox` directory to store the `distrobox.ini` file and also for the home directory of each container.

-which is also where I create the home directories for containers. distrobox.ini:
+distrobox.ini:
 ```ini
 [inkcutBox]